JOHNNYMACONNY/ybf-studio/docs/tailwind_v4_compliance_summary.md

 ## 🎉 **Conclusion**

-The AudioServiceApp codebase is now **100% compliant** with Tailwind CSS v4 best practices.
+The YBF Studio codebase is now **100% compliant** with Tailwind CSS v4 best practices.
 All components use proper syntax, follow semantic naming conventions, and are optimized for performance.
 The professional animated background system provides a sophisticated, mathematically harmonious foundation for creating premium user experiences.

 **Status:** ✅ **FULLY COMPLIANT**
 **Performance:** ✅ **OPTIMIZED**